Illiyas Sha — Published On June 16, 2021

 Mean = 60

-Removing the outliers while taking average will give us good results.
+Solution for the outliers problem: Removing the outliers while taking averages will give us better results.

-Median can be identified by ordering the data and splits the data into two equal parts and find the number.
+It is the 50th percentile of the data.
+In other words, it is exactly the center point of the data.
+The median can be identified by ordering the data, splitting it into two equal parts, and then finding the number in the middle.
 It is the best way to find the center of the data.

-Because the central tendency of the data is not affected by outliers.
-Outliers don’t influence the data.
+Note that, in this case, the central tendency of the data is not affected by outliers.

 median